iureche13/Finance-Sis/README.md

 # Financial Risk Chatbot Demo

+**PLEASE NOTE THAT OUR FINAL WORKING PROJECT IS ON the frontpagetest branch**

 This is a simple Flask-based chatbot web application for a hackathon demo.
 It assesses financial risk based on provided inputs and offers tailored advice.

 ## Features